PeterKamphuis/pyROTMOD/docs/source/configuration.rst

   If set to True the code will assume a single mass to light ratio for all gas components.

-**fixed_stellar_ML**:
+**stellar_ML**:

-  *bool, optional, default = True*
+  *list, optional, default = [1.0, None, None, True]* A list of input values to be the default for all stellar mass to light ratios.

-  If set to True the code will assume a fixed mass to light ratio for all stellar components.
+  Following the same layout as in the fitting_parameters.
+The first item is the value, the second the lower limit, the third the upper limit and the last if it is variable or not.
-  The individual mass to light ratios set in the fitting_parameters section take precedence.
+  Individual settings in fitting_parameters take precedence.

 **fixed_gas_ML**: